-Several other policy measures were targeted at firms and banks, with liquidity provisions for Small and Median Enterprises (SMEs), a revision of the timetable for the Basel III banking standards and credit facilities for banks (which are described in longer detail in García, 2021).
+Several other policy measures were targeted at firms and banks, with liquidity provisions for Small and Median Enterprises (SMEs), a revision of the timetable for the Basel III banking standards and credit facilities for banks (which are described in longer detail in García 2021).

-4 The Stress Test modelling approach
+4. The stress test modelling approach

-4.1 The Stress Test scenarios for the unemployment rate and other factors
+4.1.
+The stress test scenarios for the unemployment rate and other factors

-This section summarizes the approach for using the EFH data to estimate different economic scenarios for the impact of the "Social explosion" and "Covid" shocks.
-First, since the EFH survey is from 2017, the dataset is updated until February of 2020 using administrative records of the formal employment that match the real IDs of the interviewed households with their social security administration records.
-For the informal workers (around 27% of the labor force) and for all workers after February of 2020, I simulate their employment transitions using statistics from workers with similar characteristics in the Chilean Employment Survey for the months in 2019 and 2020.
+This section summarizes the approach for using the EFH data to estimate different economic scenarios for the impact of the "Social Explosion" and "COVID-19" shocks.
+First, since the EFH survey is from 2017, the dataset is updated until February 2020 using administrative records of the formal employment that match the real IDs of the interviewed households with their social security administration records.
+For the informal workers (around 27% of the labour force) and for all workers after February 2020, I simulate their employment transitions using statistics from workers with similar characteristics in the Chilean Employment Survey for the months in 2019 and 2020.